 Hi, I’m Daniel Tutt.
-I was born in Portland, Oregon right before the start of the Millennial Generation, but I’m too young to be a Gen Xer.
-My upbringing was fairly blue collar and I worked aimless odd jobs as a brick layer’s assistant and a construction laborer for many years until realizing as a young college student in the summer of 2001 that the life of books and ideas was where my true passion lies.
+Welcome to this website and blog where I post and link to short and longer form pieces of my work.
+A little about me: I was born in Portland, Oregon right before the start of the Millennial Generation, but I’m too young to be a Gen Xer.
+My upbringing was blue collar.
+I worked odd jobs as a brick layer’s assistant and a construction laborer until realizing as a young college student in the summer of 2001 that the life of books and ideas was where my true passion lies.
 My life since this moment has been a process of intellectual becoming.

 Simultaneous to this intellectual event, I was growing in political and social awareness during the post 9/11 period in American life.
 The climate of hostility towards Islam and Muslims in America led me to explore the world of religion and specifically Islam.
 Thus was born my other calling: to work as an interfaith bridge builder.
 This second event was a spiritual event although it did not entail a religious conversion to Islam.
 If anything, it has brought me towards the Christianity of my youth in a way that is fuller and more critical.

 I received my Ph.D. from the European Graduate School, division of Philosophy, Art, and Critical Thought under the supervision of one of the most important living philosophers, Alain Badiou.
-I also received a Masters of Arts in Ethics, Peace and Global Affairs from American University.
-The reason that I went to the EGS was because the type of theory I wanted to study was not taking place in American universities.
-I also won first place in 2012 and 2014 at the Žižek Studies conference–an event which drew me deeper into the Žižekian field.
-I felt that I had to study directly with Žižek at the EGS in order to develop my ideas, but EGS opened a much wider field of theory to me and set me on a path of research that has been liberating to my thought.
+I also received a Masters of Arts in Ethics, Peace and Global Affairs from American University and wrote my thesis on Žižek’s critique of liberalism.
+This work won first place in 2012 and 2014 at the Žižek Studies conference and this drew me deeper into the Žižekian field.
+I then went on to study directly with Žižek at the EGS in order to develop my ideas.

 My C.V. can be found here.